-Sports nutrition remains highly fragmented, with only category leader Nestlé claiming a double-digit value share.
+Sports nutrition is expected to remain highly fragmented in Canada in 2021, with only category leader Nestlé and second-ranking Sports Supplements LLC claiming a double-digit value share.
 Nestlé’s overall lead can be attributed to its strength in protein/energy bars, where its PowerBar remains by far the most successful brand in value terms.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).